auburndale/techstoa/content/about-us.md

 [+1-508-981-0882](tel://1-508-981-0882)

-Tech Stoa is myself, Gregory Boyce, with an abundence of connections with other experts who can be brought in on projects as needed.
+Tech Stoa is myself, Gregory Boyce, with an wealth of connections with other experts who can be brought in on projects as needed.

 ## About Greg